 With the intention of honouring Cato, Golden Robot Records will be releasing the album Raw, a collection of some of the works that were initially the demos for the third record.
 These have been remixed by the band’s first producer, Mark Dearnley, whose wide ranging credits stretch from AC/DC to Paul McCartney.
 The album will be rounded out with an additional four songs from the Gene Simmons sessions.

 Prior to the album’s release, a series of singles are being released.
-‘Go To Hell‘ being the latest, and before that was ‘Bump In The Night’ – A classic 12-bar boogie rock ‘n’ roll song with a twist on the horror movie trope in the vein of Buffy the Vampire Slayer.
+First off was ‘Bump In The Night’ – A classic 12-bar boogie rock ‘n’ roll song with a twist on the horror movie trope in the vein of Buffy the Vampire Slayer.
 In the song, singer Cato is looking for a partner to celebrate the bumps in the night, and the guitar driven band is there for the party.